AdobeDocs/audience-manager.zh-Hant/help/using/api/dcs-intro/dcs-api-reference/dcs-keys.md

 ## Attribute Prefixes {#attribute-prefixes}

-The [!UICONTROL DCS] relies on specific prefixes added to the keys in key-value pairs to classify the type of data you&#39;re passing in.
+The [!UICONTROL DCS] relies on specific prefixes added to the keys in key-value pairs to classify the type of data you're passing in.

 <table id="table_23B7E15EC13749E9A245DFB543822DB7">
  <thead>